gcanti/fp-ts/docs/modules/Array.ts.md

 ## takeLeft

 Keep only a number of elements from the start of an `Array`, creating a new `Array`.
-If `n` (must be a natural number) is out of bound a copy of the input is returned.
+If `n` (must be a natural number) is out of bounds a copy of the input is returned.

 **Signature**